niksy/figura/README.md

 Set state for instance.
 Runs synchronously, so if one piece of state depends on other (e.g. one key depends on another key), run multiple `setState` calls with different keys.

-#### stateValueModifier(key, value)
+#### valueModifier(key, value)

 Type: `Function`
 Returns: `Mixed`

-Modify state value before setting new state.
+Modify state or props value before setting new state.

 ##### key

 Type: `String`

-State key for which value will be modified.
+State or props key for which value will be modified.

 ##### value

 Type: `Mixed`

-State value to modify.
+State or props value to modify.

 #### addSubview(view, key)